sdpalley/docs.erisindustries.com/tutorials/services-making.md

 Listening for HTTP requests on port undefined.
 ```

-If you do not have any errors then you're all set to go.
+If you do not have any errors, then you're all set to go.
 Press `Control-C` to quit the app.

 **Troubleshooting**

-If you are on Windows you will likely get the following error:
+If you are on Windows, you will likely get the following error:

 ```irc
  internal/net.js:17